ipdk-io/k8s-infra-offload/docs/target-setup-es2k.md

 ## Set Up Hardware Board
 Hardware setup requires the Intel IPU device to be connected to a link partner in a back-to-back manner.
-Refer to the setup topology in the FXP_P4_SDE_User_Guide.md included in the documentation in official CI release for details.
+Refer to the setup topology in the FXP_P4_SDE_User_Guide.md included in the documentation in official release for details.
 This document also provides instructions on how to configure the machine with required BIOS settings, required third-party software, boot instructions, and system settings, as well as other information.